 Blood test results associated with a longer life included:

-• Having high levels of small particle HDL, total protein, albumin, and/or percentage of normal lymphocytes
+• Having high levels of large particle HDL and low levels of small particle LDL cholesterol, total protein, albumin, and/or percentage of normal lymphocytes

 • Having low normal levels of GlycA (a marker of inflammation), creatinine (kidney function) and/or GGT (liver test)

-Of all the blood tests in the study, having high concentrations of small HDL particles (<9 nm diameter) was the best predictor of longevity.
-The standard tests for lipids used by most doctors today (total cholesterol, HDL, LDL and triglycerides) were not as dependable in predicting lifespan as the test for small size HDL particles.
+Of all the blood tests in the study, having high concentrations of large HDL particles (<9 nm diameter) was the best predictor of longevity.
+The standard tests for lipids used by most doctors today (total cholesterol, HDL, LDL and triglycerides) were not as dependable in predicting lifespan as the test for large size HDL particles.

 The main function of HDL cholesterol is to carry cholesterol from the blood and tissues to the liver, where it can be removed from the body so it does not form arterial plaques (Circ Res, 2015;116(7):1133–1142).
-The prevention of arterial plaques is associated with higher levels of small HDL particles, not with the amount of total HDL cholesterol (Lancet, November 2022;85).
-People who have extensive plaques in their arteries have lower blood levels of small particle HDL (J Lipid Res.
-2017;58(3):600–606).
-It is the small HDL particles that bind, neutralize and clear endotoxins and cholesterol from arterial plaques, not the large HDL particles (Innate Immun, 2021;27(1):3–14).
-Therefore, it is the small HDL cholesterol particles that dampen down overactive immunity (inflammation) that causes plaques to form in arteries and then break off to cause heart attacks (Handb Exp Pharmacol, 2015;224:483–508).
-The authors of the Duke study conclude that “These results suggest that measures of small HDL particles are likely more informative than standard lipid panels for longevity prediction in a clinical setting” (eBioMedicine, Nov 1, 2022;85:104292).
-Thus, a test for the concentration of small particle HDL may be more useful than than the standard tests for HDL, LDL and triglycerides that are ordered by most doctors.
+The prevention of arterial plaques is associated with higher levels of large HDL particles, not with the amount of total HDL cholesterol (Lancet, November 2022;85).
+People who have extensive plaques in their arteries have higher blood levels of small particle HDL (J Lipid Res, 2017;58(3):600–606).
+It is the large HDL particles that bind, neutralize and clear endotoxins and cholesterol from arterial plaques, not the small HDL particles (Innate Immun, 2021;27(1):3–14).
+Therefore, it is the large HDL cholesterol particles that dampen down overactive immunity (inflammation) that causes plaques to form in arteries and then break off to cause heart attacks (Handb Exp Pharmacol, 2015;224:483–508).
+A test for the concentration of large particle HDL may be more useful than than the standard tests for HDL, LDL and triglycerides that are ordered by most doctors.

-This study found that high levels of small particle HDL are a strong predictor of longevity.
-However, the amount of small particle HDL in your bloodstream appears to be genetic, and as far as we know today, it cannot be improved with lifestyle changes or drugs.
+Large particle HDL may be a predictor of longevity, but particle sizes appear to be genetic, and as far as we know today, cannot be improved with lifestyle changes or drugs.

 The lifestyle factors associated with increased longevity include anything that uses your muscles or your mind.
 The more debilitated you are, the shorter your expected lifespan and the more active you are, the longer your expected lifespan.